-The other place where Heidi’s cooking shines is in her desserts.
-I really, really don’t like overly sweet desserts.
+The other place where Heidi’s cooking shines is in her desserts, like this huckleberry cake.
+I really don’t like overly sweet desserts.
 And neither does she.
 Her buttermilk cake is a triumph — mildly sweet, tangy and tart from the fruit toppings.
 Plus, it will keep at room temperature for 4 days, covered loosely.
 Big bonus, considering that Holly and I can only eat so much cake at a sitting.

 - 1 tablespoon baking powder

 - 2 eggs